 Passage of the PRAXIS II Series content area examinations is required prior to entry into the professional stage for all candidates in the teacher education program.
-For the most current PRAXIS information required for test(s) in your content area, visit the South Carolina Department of Education website: http://www.scteachers.org/cert/exam.cfm.
+For the most current PRAXIS information required for test(s) in your content area, visit the South Carolina Department of Education website: http://ed.sc.gov/agency/se/Educator-Certification-Recruitment-and-Preparation/Certification/Required-Examinations.cfm

-The student must attain a cumulative grade-point average of 2.75 or better in courses taken at Winthrop and a minimum of a 2.0 in the 71 hours of the required program.
+The student must attain a cumulative grade-point average of 2.75 or better in courses taken at Winthrop and a minimum of a 2.0 in the 68 hours of the required program.
 The student must complete a minimum of 12 semester hours of BIOL courses in residence at Winthrop University.
 No more than 3 semester hours of credit may be awarded toward a degree in biology for a student completing any combination of BIOL 461 and 463.

-\\\A grade of C or better is required in EDUC 110, 210, 250, 275, 310, and 390, and they may not be taken on the S/U basis.
+^{}A grade of C or better is required in all but EDUC 402 and may not be taken on the S/U basis.

-Bachelor of Science in Biology-Conservation Biology Track
+Bachelor of Science in Biology-Conservation Biology